The Shady Side Of Tucker Carlson

 Nothing to add

 Tucker Carlson devoted little time on his show to the sexual harassment scandals that brought down fellow Fox News personalities Bill O'Reilly and Eric Bolling and former CEO Roger Ailes.
 However, in the cases of Matt Lauer, Harvey Weinstein, and former Senator Al Franken, Carlson was all over them.
 Carlson explained the apparent double standard to Business Insider by saying that he simply didn't "know what to add" in the instances dealing with his former colleagues.
 "It's been thoroughly covered — those aren't secret stories," he said.
-As opposed to the likes of Lauer, Weinstein, and Franken who the media just ignored, right?
+As opposed to the likes of Lauer, Weinstein, and Franken, who the media just ignored, right?

-Perhaps some insight into Carlson's attitude towards sexual harassment can be found in statements he made in 2006 on his MSNBC show, Tucker.
+Perhaps some insight into Carlson's attitude toward sexual harassment can be found in statements he made in 2006 on his MSNBC show, "Tucker."
 Referencing congressional Democrats, Carlson mused, "This is a group that made up the concept of sexual harassment.
 You look great today.
 Boom, I'm charging you with a crime.
 Do you know what I mean?"
 In other words: Carlson doesn't seem to think much of sexual harassment allegations unless they're levied against a certain type of person (Hint: liberal).

-Does Tucker Carlson's show employ dirty tricks?
+Did Tucker Carlson's show employ dirty tricks?

-In the tagline for Tucker Carlson Tonight, the show describes itself as "the sworn enemy of lying, pomposity, smugness and group think."
+In the tagline for "Tucker Carlson Tonight," the show described itself as "the sworn enemy of lying, pomposity, smugness and group think."
 However, observations made by GQ writer Stephen Rodrick, who profiled the controversial pundit in 2017, don't exactly fit that mold.

 Sure, we all know that everything you see on TV should be taken with a healthy dose of cynicism, but if you're going to play that game, maybe don't declare yourself "the sworn enemy of lying."